abhishekarya1/Hash-Define-myNotes/content/data/broker/concepts.md

 **Streaming Data Pipelines**: huge volume of data (\~100K requests/sec) can be sent between services

-### Prod-Con Model
+### Prod-Con Model (MQ)
 Simple MQ - single FIFO pipeline.
+Ex - IBM WebSphere MQ, Rabbit MQ, Apache Active MQ, etc.

-Messages in MQs can be _ordered_ or _unordered_.
+Messages in MQs can be _ordered_ (FIFO order) or _unordered_ (high priority ones are processed first).

 - _one-to-one_; one producer, one consumer
-- message is deleted from MQ after consumption
+- message is _deleted_ from MQ by MQ system after consumption, they can also configured to be deleted on consumer-ack (RabbitMQ has this config)

+**Disadvantages**:
+- low latency but slower than Kafka
+- throughput is not as high as Kafka

-### Pub-Sub Model
+### Pub-Sub Model (Kafka)
-Publisher puts messages in the queue, subscriber(s) consume them.
+Publisher puts messages in a central system, subscriber(s) consume them.
 Broadcasting.
+Acts as a Distributed Commit Log.

 - _one-to-many_; one producer, many consumers
+- message is _not deleted_ from Topic after consumption by consumers (see [Kafka notes](/data/broker/kafka/))
 - _unordered_ mostly
 - _scalability_: add multiple consumers to consume messages faster
-- message is not deleted from queue after consumption by any one consumer

 **Disadvantages**:
-- not for mission critical synchronous systems
+- not for mission critical synchronous systems where ack is required
 - not for non-idempotent tasks like financial transactions

 ## References